top of page

 How to Wrangle Your DNA Matches Into a Group using Ancestry's Pro Tools

 Although the method for adding multiple DNA matches to a group has been altered from the non-subscription approach, the option is still accessible.
-This quick guide will demonstrate how to effectively utilize Ancestry's Pro Tools to expertly organize your DNA matches.
+This quick guide will demonstrate how to effectively utilize Ancestry's Pro Tools to expertly organize your DNA matches using their colored squares.

 Getting Started